 There are a variety of different ways to maintain a standardized set of alliance and association types for the NVC.
 One model is that used in plant taxonomy where an individual worker or group of workers use credible scientific methods to define a taxon, follows generally accepted rules for describing and naming the taxon, and publishes the results in a journal after which the results can be accepted or rejected by individual scientists as they deem appropriate.
-In some cases an authority (a person or organization) maintains a list of taxa that authority chooses to recognize as valid.
-Zoological nomenclature is similar, except that by convention the most recent publication takes precedence when publications are in conflict.
-A second model is for a professional body to administer its own peer-review process, whereby individuals, who publish their results as they choose, also submit their results to a professional body.
-That body ensures that consistent standards are followed to maintain an up-to-date list of types and their descriptions.
-Such an approach is used by the American Ornithological Union for North
+In some cases an expert source (a person or organization) maintains a list of taxa that it chooses 1739 to recognize as valid.
+Zoological nomenclature is similar, except that by convention the most 1740 recent publication takes precedence when publications are in conflict.
+A second model is for a 1741 professional body to administer a formal peer-review process, whereby individuals, who publish 1742 their results as they choose, also submit their results to a professional body.
+That body ensures 1743 that consistent standards are followed to maintain an up-to-date rigorous list of types and their descriptions.
+Such an approach is used by the American Ornithological Union9 for North 1744 1745 American bird lists.
+A third model is provided by the Natural Resource Conservation Service 1746 which maintains the USDA soil taxonomy (NRCS 2001) as one of its official functions.
+The 1747 peer-review process we outline here is a hybrid of the second and third models in that changes 1748 and additions to the classification must be made within the context of the current classification 1749 such that the resultant units continue to form a comprehensive and authoritative list, and the peer 1750 review is an open process maintained by professional organizations in collaboration with other 1751 interested parties.